Course Outline

 Description

-In this course you will develop knowledge of classroom management strategies that support effective teaching and learning in classrooms in primary schools.
+In this course, you will develop knowledge of classroom management strategies that support effective teaching and learning in classrooms in primary schools.
 Emphasis is placed on approaches for guiding behaviours to meet the diverse needs of students with a range of capabilities including students with challenging behaviours.
-You will complete a 20-day block PEx to demonstrate implementation of the Essential Skills of Classroom Management.
+You will complete a 20-day block PEx to demonstrate the implementation of the Essential Skills of Classroom Management.
 You will teach a range of curriculum subject areas to strengthen your professional practice in planning, teaching, assessing and reflecting.

 How will this course be delivered?